Cabinet refacing has become more popular in the last few years due to the explosion of companies that do nothing else but reface cabinets.

 What You Would Need to Do

-- Sanding: Lightly sand down surfaces that will receive the veneer with fine-grit sandpaper.
+- Sanding: Lightly sand down surfaces that will receive the veneer with a fine-grit sandpaper.

 - Veneering: Apply wood veneer to cabinet boxes.
 Rockler Woodworking and Hardware sells pressure-sensitive wood veneer sheets as well as wood veneer edge banding.